nick-soehner/tavern/notes.md

 tavern

     12/9
-        - want to do a button nav that pops out when clicked
         - rolling dice loader
-        - new dice logo for corner
+        - new dice logo

+    12/11
+        - add button to scroll down on landing